 Before communicating master resets the network by holding the bus low for at least 480us and then looking for a responding pulse from slaves.
 Then master calls the slave by its address, which is unique for each slave device.

 Each device has 48 bits (six bytes) globally unique addresses where the last eight bits are CRC of the first 56 bits.
 First, byte stores a device family code that identifies device type.

 When there is more than one chip in a 1-wire circuit, it is called a 1-wire network or so-called MicroLAN.
 This network requires one master and at least one slave.
 Standard allows putting as many slaves as you want, but their communication problems may occur when this number exceeds 20.
 Wire length connecting slaves to master may be up to 200m.
 The longer line, the better care should be taken, like avoid crossing with power lines.
 For longer cables cheapest and easiest solution is to use the CAT5 cable that is used for LAN.

 Usually 1-Wire devices are connected using three leads (Power, Data, GND)

 In this mode chips gets power from data line.
 This allow eliminating external power.
 But this mode have few disadvantages like:

-Some chips may loose data because of no power.
-So each time they have to be reconfigured.
+- Some chips may lose data because of no power.
+So each time, they have to be reconfigured.

-Sometimes good solution is to put backup battery in slave side to save counter data.
-Parasitic mode is useful when interfacing in long distances, because reseting of devices is easy -jus pulling down data-line.
+Sometimes the good solution is to put the backup battery on the slave side to save counter data.
+The parasitic mode is useful when interfacing in long distances because resetting of devices is easy -just pulling down the data-line.